avodonosov/hashver-maven-plugin/README.md

 # Maven older than 3.3.1

-The .mvn/extensions.xml is only supported since maven 3.3.1.
+The .mvn/extensions.xml is only supported since maven 3.3.1 (released in 2015).

 For older maven place the hashver maven plugin jar file to ${maven.home}/lib/ext.